 7. Collect Customer Feedback

 Conduct exit interviews to collect user feedback.
-Such interviews provide you with detailed information about the pain of the customer.
+Such interviews provide you with detailed information about the pains of the customer.

-With insight from interviews, you can work to improve your products and services.
+With such insight, you can work to improve your products and services.

 Best Practices in Retention Messaging

 Telecom companies will contact their customers after 30 days of inactivity.
 Their definition of inactivity is 30 days of non-engagement.
 Before you can formulate a strategy for retention messaging, you need to define "inactivity."

 How long should a user not engage with your product before you can define the customer as inactive?
 It depends on the nature of your company and the goals you set out to achieve.

 Your app may not be a core part of your customer's life, but emails are.
 If you notice periods of inactivity early on, use email to engage the customer.

 3. Target the Right Customers

 Retention is not binary.
 There is a difference between a year-long customer who starts to slip away and a user who fails to convert after a 30-day trial period.